Online and Computer Safety Tips to Protect Yourself

 Safe Web Browsing

-- Make sure you are running anti‐virus and anti‐spyware software and make sure that definitions are updated.
+- Make sure you are running anti‐virus and anti‐spyware software and that they are the most updated versions.

 - Periodically run scans on your computer, separate from your regular antivirus/antispyware, such as bitdefender online scanner [http://www.bitdefender.com/scanner/online/free.html].